Director of Finance and Operations

 Atlanta Academy was founded on the goal of providing an exceptional and well-rounded education for all of its students.
 Understanding that the costs associated with funding an independent school education can be challenging, the school offers a need-based financial assistance option, enabling some children an opportunity to benefit from the academic programs found at Atlanta Academy that might not otherwise be possible due to financial resource constraints.
 We believe that students should be admitted based on their ability to thrive, not their ability to afford the cost of an Atlanta Academy education.

-For more information or questions regarding Financial Assistance, please contact Amy Pennington, Director of Finance, at (770) 810-3907 or email@example.com.
+For more information or questions regarding Financial Assistance, please contact Chris Dierkes, Director of Finance and Operations, at (770) 810-3907 or email@example.com.

 - December 11, 2020 – Application deadline for all currently enrolled Atlanta Academy students.